Report underlines the importance of a business assurance strategy for SAP

 End-to-end testing and quality assurance are among the most basic requirements for successful SAP implementation.
 As we state in our report, any negligence or shortfall during testing may prove very costly.
 Illustrated by several use cases, our report reveals that a large number of organizations (35.6%) had witnessed severe downtime or loss of productivity because of gaps in SAP testing.
 Some organizations (34%) also admitted to having experienced delay in task completion.
 Other negative outcomes include issues in data harmonization (28.3%), security failure (27.9%), and reputational loss (10.5%).
 In one instance cited in the report, a lack of a holistic, long-term approach to end-to-end testing cost a medical device manufacturer close to US$ 2m due to operations being impeded and products that were needed urgently having to be shipped via alternative routes.

 Failing to adopt a comprehensive, risk-oriented testing across all SAP landscapes clearly presents a business risk.
 Organizations need to be prepared for ever increasing speed of releases and updates — even if they feel comfortable with how these are tested today.

 Find out more

-The SAP Business Assurance Study is a comprehensive assessment of organizations’ existing status, planned strategies, challenges, and expectations related to SAP implementation and testing.
+The State of Worldwide Business Assurance for SAP solutions Study is a comprehensive assessment of organizations’ existing status, planned strategies, challenges, and expectations related to SAP implementation and testing.
 It draws on desk-based research, a quantitative global survey of 759 respondents from large-scale organizations, and a series of expert interviews.